gramoscelli/vscode-openocd-educiaa/README.md

-# Utility for EDU-CIAA debugging with VS Code and install quick Launch buttons on Statusbar
+# Utility for EDU-CIAA debugging with VS Code and install quick launch buttons on Statusbar

 We use two Visual Studio Code plugins: